 Choose Finish after you fill Client ID and Client Secret.

-Now, the profile you created for your app that contains Client ID and Client Secret.
+Now, the profile you created for your app contains Client ID and Client Secret.
 Choose Deploy your web project to continue.

 Start Preview if you wish to see the files that will be deployed on Azure.